 Meet the Hong Kong Branch committee

-Being a geotechnical engineer with over 20 years’ experience, Mr YC Lam has been involved in many geotechnical works such as site formation, slope upgrading / inspection works, foundation design, road & drain design, and trenchless excavation.
-He also specialises in tunnelling and involved in many major projects such as MTRC - SIL(E) & West Rail, Cable Tunnels, HyD Tunnels, and CEDD Drainage Tunnel.
+Being a geotechnical engineer with 24 years of experience, Mr YC Lam has been involved in many geotechnical works such as site formation, slope upgrading / inspection works, foundation design, road & drain design, and trenchless excavation.
+He also specialises in tunnelling and involved in many major projects such as Hong Kong Link Road, Central Wanchai Bypass, Tuen Mun Chek Lap Kok Link, Trunk Road T2, MTRC - SIL(E), West Rail, Shatin Central Link, CLP - Cable Tunnels and Po Shan Drainage Tunnel.
 He has hands-on experience for TBM, Drill & Blast, micro-tunnelling (Pipe jacking and horizontal directional drilling) and Cut & Cover tunnel design.
-In fact, YC had been serving the council as co-opted member and council member in the past during 2002 to 2009.
+YC was the immediate past Honorary Secretary and had been serving the council as co-opted member and council member in the past during 2002 to 2009.
 It is his pleasure and honor to contribute his support to the Institute in the coming service period.
-[Email: YC.Lam@ch2m.com]
+[Email: firstname.lastname@example.org]

 Guy Bridges, Council Member

 Guy is a Director with Aecom Asia Co.
 Ltd, specializing in tunnel design and construction.
 He graduated as a mining geologist, and has spent the last 20 years in the tunnelling industry in the UK and Hong Kong.
 He has been an active member of the Hong Kong Branch of the IoM3 for the last 10 years, was a key participant in the organisation of events such as the tunnelling and underground construction conferences and young persons lecture competitions.